A Quick Guide to Flagstaff, Arizona: Gateway to Awesome

 While I doubt the city will ever use “Gateway to Awesome” as its official slogan, Flagstaff, Arizona really is a gateway to so many awesome adventures.

-For starters, Flagstaff has Sedona and its vortexes to the south, the Grand Canyon to the northwest, the immense Navajo Indian reservation to the east, millions of acres of national forest surrounding town, Arizona’s highest peak in its backyard, and a rockin’ year-round outdoorsy vibe.
+For starters, Flagstaff has Sedona and its vortexes to the south, the Grand Canyon to the northwest, the immense Navajo reservation to the east, millions of acres of national forest surrounding town, Arizona’s highest peak in its backyard, and a rockin’ year-round outdoorsy vibe.

 Oh, and it snows in Flagstaff.
 Sometimes by the foot.
 In Arizona.
 Weird, right?
 Out-of-towners never believe it, choosing instead to say things like “Snow!?
 Yeah right, buddy!
 Not with all that ridiculous Arizona heat!”
 Believe it, though!